 In addition to setting a default font style and color for your Headline and Body text, you can also further customize each section of text in your snippets.

-- In the editor, when you click within a snippet, the editing bar for the snippet will automatically appear.
-The top row of the bar contains the various options for customizing your fonts.
+- In the editor, when you click within a snippet, the editing bar for the snippet will automatically appear in the left menu.
+This menu contains the various options for customizing your fonts.
 These options are (in order from left to right): Bold, Italic, Underline,

-Strikethrough, Font Family, Font Size, Font Color, Paragraph Format, Text Alignment, Indent Left, and Indent Right.
+Strikethrough, Font Family, Font Size, Line Height, Font Color, Paragraph Format, Text Alignment, Indent Left, and Indent Right.
 Keep reading to learn how to use each of these options.

 - The Font Family option allows you to set a different font style from the one you selected in the Headline/Body Font option for the page.
 Clicking the Font Style icon will bring up the full dropdown list of available fonts.